kyra-cutler/Plag-saturated-melt-P-T-H2O-An/README.md

 1) Click on the green code button and download zip file.
 Do not remove or delete any files within this folder.

 2) Enter your normalised glass compositional data into the INPUT.xlsx spreadsheet.
-All oxide columns must be filled or entered with zero.
+All oxide (wt.%) columns must be filled or entered with zero.

 3) Open the P_T_H2O_An.R script and follow the comments.
 Within the script, you can also:
 - check whether your glass compositions are within the calibration ranges of the models.